TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 # API Reference

-The `TheThingsNetwork` class enables Arduino devices with supported LoRa modules to communicate via The Things Network.
+The `TheThingsNetwork` class enables Arduino devices with supported LoRaWAN modules to communicate via The Things Network.
+Currently supported LoRaWAN modules are the Microchip RN2483 and the RN2903.

 ## Class: `TheThingsNetwork`

 Include and instantiate the TheThingsNetwork class.
 The constructor initialize the library with the Streams it should communicate with.
-It also sets the value of the spreading factor, the front-side Bus and the frequency plan.
+It also sets the value of the spreading factor, the frequency plan and the frequency sub-band.

 ```c
 #include <TheThingsNetwork.h>